webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/rendering-pages.md

 ### Manually passing the page data

-When you pass the `url` prop to the `Page` component, fetching of the data is abstracted from you.
+When you pass the `url` prop to the `Page` component, fetching of data is abstracted from you.

 But in some cases, you might want to fetch the page data manually and that's when you can utilize other props.